M-Aimar/DM_GroupAssignment/README.md

 ## Breakdown

-<b>Each question is solved in its own file, for example question one is in DMex1.py.</b>
+<p>Each question is solved in its own file, for example question one is in DMex1.py.</p>
-<b>Question 4 is written in DMex4.py but the code was tested thoroughly inside DMex4_test.py</b>
+<p>Question 4 is written in DMex4.py but the code was tested thoroughly inside DMex4_test.py</p>